crGowen/SimpleTemplates/CPP/DLL/README.md

-Simple implicit and explicit linking:

-Implicit (AKA static lib) requires also giving out a .lib and .h files with the DLL file
+Static/Implicit is not fit for distribution and is compiled into a project at load-time.
+(Also not technically DLL so it shouldn't be in this folder, but whatever)

-Explicit linking is harder to code for on both ends, but doesn't require distributing the .h and .lib files
+Explicit linking is harder to code for on both ends, but allows being distributed as a DLL file.

 In most projects, it's much easier just to use a managed DLL system like in C#.